hackNU/cs-survival-guide/OUTLINE.md

 - Please use the previewer to see how your content will look on a page.
 - For any style requests (example: maybe the header should be smaller) open a github issue.

+# Committing

+Always work off a separate branch.
+Submit a pull request when you want to merge to master and it will be reviewed.